Work with MSF abroad (International staff)

 - Personnel development manager

 - Construction Specialist

-- Biomedical logistician
+- Biomedical specialist

 SKILLS / COMPETENCIES

 The willingness and ability to train others is a core expectation of MSF workers.
 Building the capacity of staff is an important goal in any MSF project.
-This means that the focus is not just in getting the job done, but in teaching others how to do it.

 Working in an unfamiliar culture inevitably involves challenges in communication and perceptions.
 You may be in a country where people have a very different understanding of issues like punctuality at work, responsible behavior, or respect for personal space.
 Being aware that people may not act or think like you, accepting this, being tolerant and able to adapt your own behaviors if required is of utmost importance when working in the field.

 A typical MSF mission lasts 6 to 12 months.

 - A daily allowance (per diem) during the mission